-A student who fails no more than two comprehensive examinations must retake the failed examinations as scheduled by the Programs Committee, usually within one to three months.
+- A student who fails no more than two comprehensive examinations must retake the failed examinations as scheduled by the Programs Committee, usually within one to three months.

-- To remain in the program, a student who fails three or more comprehensive examinations must repeat all examinations, at a time determined by the Programs Committee, not later than four months from the time the initial results have been announced.
+- To remain in the program, a student who fails three or more comprehensive examinations must repeat all examinations, at a time determined by the Programs Committee, no later than four months from the time the initial results were announced.

 - A student who receives more than one conditional pass on the comprehensive examinations must repeat all the examinations for which a conditional pass was received except one, which will be the one for which the highest grade was received.

 - An examination may be retaken only once.
-No oral examination is offered during the retake of full comprehensive examination.
-Students who fail any of the individual examinations during the second full retake will be dropped from the program.
+No oral examination is offered during the retake.
+Students who fail any examinations during retake will be dropped from the program.

 Transfer of credits